 |Alma Mater:||Wisconsin Lutheran College 2003|

-Former Wisconsin Lutheran College women's basketball standout Julie Langebartels is in her seventh season as an assistant coach for the Warriors.
+Former Wisconsin Lutheran College women's basketball standout Julie Langebartels is in her eighth season as an assistant coach for the Warriors.
 She also serves as WLC's head women's golf coach.

-Langebartels, formerly Julie Christensen, returned to her alma mater after coaching stints at St. Cloud Tech High School (2007) in St. Cloud, Minn., and Michigan Lutheran Seminary (2005-2006) in Saginaw, Mich.
+Langebartels, formerly Julie Christensen, returned to her alma mater after coaching stints at St. Cloud Tech High School (2007) in St. Cloud, Minnesota and Michigan Lutheran Seminary (2005-2006) in Saginaw, Michigan.
 For 11 years (2000-2010), Langebartels ran several of her own basketball camps for grade school and high school students.

 Langebartels was a standout player for Wisconsin Lutheran from 2001-2003.
 She was named the 2003 Lake Michigan Conference Player of the Year, averaging 15.5 points and 6.4 rebounds per game.
 She also received All-LMC honors in 2001-2002 and still holds the NCAA Division III record for most free throws made in a game, 26, on November 23, 2002.

 Over her two years at WLC, Langebartels led the Warriors to a 35-20 overall record, including a 21-3 mark in LMC play.
 She also was named an Academic All-American during the 2002-2003 season.
 While at Wisconsin Lutheran, Langebartels was also a member of the women's soccer team where she was named All-LMC both years.
 Prior to her playing days with the Warriors, Langebartels played two seasons of basketball at NCAA Division I Wright State University, a member of the Horizon League.
 She graduated from Wisconsin Lutheran in 2003 with a bachelor of arts degree in education.

-Langebartels is currently a stay-at-home mom and manages accounting and marketing for her husband's company, Cornerstone Roofing.
-She and her husband, John, reside in Wauwatosa with their four children, Benjamin, Jacob, Elizabeth, and Hannah.
+Langebartels manages accounting and marketing for her husband's company, Cornerstone Roofing.
+She and her husband, John, reside in Brookfield with their four children, Benjamin, Jacob, Elizabeth, and Hannah.